MariusVentus/MultiNet/README.md

 DataHandler Plans
 >Split Single File
 >Clean and Copy File, Read (No Cleaning)
->Random Shuffle, Synced Shuffle

 Cortex
 >Make the Main Tests a General Function with parameters, so less fixing between test changes.
 >Timekeeping

-Settings
->Read in file.

 NN
-Gradient Clipping <L2, Hard >
+>Gradient Clipping <L2, Hard >
-Xavier Init
-Cross Entropy, Log Loss, Softmax
+>Cross Entropy, Log Loss, Softmax
-Simple Recurrency
+>Simple Recurrency
-LSTM <Pain the first time, may not do it again given some of the structural changes>
+>LSTM <Pain the first time, may not do it again given some of the structural changes>